MEDICAL BILLS &

 Paid After a Car Accident

-Medical treatment is not inexpensive.
-Even if you have health insurance, between deductibles and co-pays, medical care can be financially out of reach for many.
+Medical treatment is expensive.
+Even if you have health insurance, between deductibles and copays, medical care can be financially out of reach for many folks.

 VIDEOS